seantrott/homophone_simulations/README.md

 # Data

 All data can be found in the `data` directory.
-Original lexica are located under `data/raw/{language}`, while the processed lexica (see below for details) are found under `data/processed/{language}`.
-Lexica annotated for minimal pair information are found under `data/processed/{language}/minimal_pairs`.
+Original lexica are located under `data/raw/{language}`, while the processed lexica (see below for details) are found under `data/processed/{language}/reals`.
+Artificial lexica with minimal pair data are found under `data/processed/{language}/minimal_pairs`.

 # Generating artificial lexicons